Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 Montepulciano wine tasting

-Manna from heaven for wine lovers!
+Winemakers are free to experiment—manna from heaven for wine lovers.

-Here’s comes the bad of this Val d’Orcia scenic drive
+Here comes the bad of this Val d’Orcia scenic drive

 In the afternoon, we drove from Montepulciano to Pienza, to see the little village and to buy the famous Pecorino di Pienza.

-I was excited: I had read there were different flavors and wanted to bring some back home.
-Well… I entered three different stores and bought… nothing.
 I entered the first one, captivated by the banner announcing at least twelve different flavors.
 But when I asked for them, they didn’t really have them.

 a shop in Pienza, Val D'Orcia